fastlane/fastlane/README.md

 Storing your private keys in a git repo might sound off-putting at first.
 We did an in-depth analysis of potential security issues and came to the following conclusion:

-#### What can happen if someone steals my private key?
+#### What could happen if someone stole a private key?

-If attackers have your certificate and provisioning profile, they could codesign an application with the same bundle identifier.
+If attackers would have your certificate and provisioning profile, they could codesign an application with the same bundle identifier.

 What's the worst that could happen for each of the profile types?